lachezarat/pmf-brainstormer-n8n/README.md

 - [screenshot-checklist.md](docs/screenshot-checklist.md) lists the strongest artifacts to capture for the public repo and portfolio.
 - `node scripts/create-backup-bundle.mjs` exports workflows, docs, fixtures, and migrations into `workflow-backups/`.

-## Portfolio Publishing

-For the portfolio version of this project, the public proof should stay simple:

-- public GitHub repo
-- workflow screenshots
-- Mermaid diagrams
-- Airtable screenshots

-No public frontend deployment is required.

 ## Optional Live Demo

 If you later want a runnable demo, deploy only the backend stack: